-- Adhering to this policy and applying it consistently and fairly. - Supporting pupils in adhering to this policy. - Promoting a supportive and high-quality learning environment. - · Modelling high levels of behaviour. - Being aware of the signs of behavioural difficulties. - · Setting high expectations for every pupil. - Being aware of the needs, outcomes sought, and support provided to any pupils with specific behavioural needs. - Keeping the relevant figures of authority up-to-date with any changes in behaviour.
-The relevant figures of authority include: o SENCO. o Headteacher. - o Subject leader. - As authorised by the headteacher, sanctioning pupils who display poor levels of behaviour.
+- Adhering to this policy and applying it consistently and fairly. - Supporting pupils in adhering to this policy. - Promoting a supportive and high-quality learning environment. - Modelling high levels of behaviour. - · Being aware of the signs of behavioural difficulties. - Setting high expectations for every pupil.

+- Being aware of the needs, outcomes sought, and support provided to any pupils with specific behavioural needs. - Keeping the relevant figures of authority up-to-date with any changes in behaviour.
+The relevant figures of authority include:

+SENCO.

+Headteacher.

+Subject leader.

+• As authorised by the headteacher, sanctioning pupils who display poor levels of behaviour.